contiki-os/contiki/platform/cc2538dk/README.md

     Thread model: single
     gcc version 4.3.2 (Sourcery G++ Lite 2008q3-66)

-The platform is currently being used/tested with the following toolchains:

-* GNU Tools for ARM Embedded Processors.
-This is the recommended version.
-Works nicely on OS X. <https://launchpad.net/gcc-arm-embedded>
+The platform is currently being used/tested with "GNU Tools for ARM Embedded Processors".
+This is the recommended version and the one being used by Contiki's regression tests on Travis. <https://launchpad.net/gcc-arm-embedded>

-* Alternatively, you can use this older version for Linux.
-At the time of writing, this is the version used by Contiki's regression tests. <https://sourcery.mentor.com/public/gnu_toolchain/arm-none-eabi/arm-2008q3-66-arm-none-eabi-i686-pc-linux-gnu.tar.bz2>
+The older version (Sourcery G++ Lite 2008q3-66) shown above should still work, but the port is no longer being tested with it.

 Drivers
 -------